 - Map turtles.

 The reason for this is quite simple; these species thrive in most water environments, and a fish tank can easily facilitate this.

 Because most fish tanks are rectangular and are longer and deeper than they are wide, you can provide a good amount of water in a relatively small amount of space.

 With aquatic species such as sliders, the more water, the better.

-This is why I’m such a big fan of using a regular fish aquarium with either the Turtle Topper or your own above-the-tank basking platform; it maximizes the amount of water you can put into the tank, and still allows your turtle to be able to easily bask.
+This is why I’m such a big fan of using a regular fish aquarium with the Turtle Topper (click picture below for more details); it maximizes the amount of water you can put into the tank, and still allows your turtle to be able to easily bask.

 For other species, such as box turtles and tortoises, my opinion is that a traditional aquarium is just unnecessary for a lot of people.